widgetti/solara/solara/website/pages/docs/content/03-quickstart.md

 This 1-minute quickstart will get you to:

-   * Solara install.
+   * Install Solara.
    * Write your first Solara script.
    * Run your script using Solara server.
    * (Optional) Reuse your code in the Jupyter notebook.

-If you are an existing ipywidget user, you might want to skip the quickstart and directly go to the [IPywidget tutorial](/docs/tutorial/ipywidgets).
+If you are an existing ipywidget user and do not want to learn the component based method, you might want to skip the quickstart and directly go to the [IPywidgets user tutorial](/docs/tutorial/ipywidgets).

-## You should know
+## Installation

-This quickstart will assume:

-  * You have successfully installed Solara

-If not, please follow the [Installation instructions](/docs/installing).
+Run `pip install solara`, or follow the [Installation instructions](/docs/installing) for more detailed instructions.

 ## First script

-Put the following content in a file, say `sol.py`:
+Put the following Python script in a file, we suggest `sol.py`:

 ```solara
 import solara